 Properties of five or more units that are operated as a rental project.

+Properties located on extraordinary environmental site conditions that are determined to be not feasible for repair or demolition and reconstruction.

 Special Considerations regarding property uses:

 Properties containing mixed-uses are eligible to apply.
 A mixed-use property contained both commercial/office uses (groceries, corner stores, etc.) and residential uses (primary residences, rental units, etc.) prior to the storms.
 These rental properties will receive an award only for each affordable rental unit.
 Structures or spaces for commercial uses prior to the storms which will be converted to residential rental space are not eligible.